CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 In this task, you will learn how to use automated machine learning to train a model efficiently without writing extensive code.

-Automated machine learning enables you to try multiple algorithms and parameters to train multiple models, and identify the best one for your data.
-In this exercise, you'll use a dataset of ice cream sales to train a model that predicts the demand for ice creams that should be expected on a given day, based on seasonal and meteorological features.
+Automated machine learning enables you to try multiple algorithms and parameters to train multiple models and identify the best one for your data.
+In this exercise, you'll use a dataset of ice cream sales to train a model that predicts the demand for ice cream that should be expected on a given day, based on seasonal and meteorological features.

 1. In **Azure Machine Learning** studio, navigate to the **Automated ML (1)** page under **Authoring**, select  **+ New Automated ML job (2)**.